Healthy Homes Assessment Mahora

 Draught Stopping Mahora

-If you can feel external air flowing in or a clear draught from a hole or gap and you are able to feel it, it is likely a crack or an opening that needs sealing in somehow.
-Large cracks and gaps should be permanently stopped.
-Gaps greater than 3mm that let air into or out from your house need sealing.
-For example, if an open fireplace isn’t used it can create draughts.
-This must be sealed off.
-Property managers and landlords are accountable for ensuring such draughts are eliminated in the maximum extent possible.
+If you can feel external air flowing in or the sound of a clear draught emanating from a hole or gap or crack, then it is probably a gap or crack that requirements sealing in somehow.
+Large gaps and cracks should be stopped permanently.
+Gaps greater than 3mm that allow air to enter or exit within your home need seals.
+For instance, if an open fireplace isn’t in use it could cause draughts, and must be sealed from.
+Landlords and property managers are responsible for making sure that these draughts are stopped as far as imaginable.

-You don’t require to cover up holes or gaps that are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement of the structure when the home warms and cools to allow them to be opened and closed rather than sticking.
-We will check all doors and windows during your Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps that are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow for movement within the building as the house warms and cools to allow them to be opened and closed rather than being stuck.
+We will check all doors and windows during an Healthy Homes assessment of your rental property.

 draught stopping building inspections